Roey0204/ESP32-Wireless-Connection/README.md

 Network Time Protocol (NTP): NTP facilitates the synchronization of clocks across networked devices, ensuring temporal accuracy crucial for various applications.
 By leveraging NTP, the repository captures real-time data with precision, enhancing the reliability and utility of the paired ESP-NOW communication framework.

+### How to setup

+- Install PlatformIO: First, you need to install PlatformIO.
+You can do this via different methods depending on your platform.
+You can install it as an extension in Visual Studio Code, or you can install it via the command line using pip if you prefer.

+- Open Repo Project: Open your preferred code editor (e.g., Visual Studio Code) and navigate to your existing project directory.

+- Compile the code